 - Many states have done away with mandatory premarital physical exams or blood tests.
 Some states still require a test for venereal diseases, and a few also test for rubella (also known as German Measles, a disease that is very dangerous to fetuses), tuberculosis, and sickle-cell anemia.

-Proof of the termination of any prior marriages by death, judgment of dissolution (divorce) or annulment.
+Proof of the termination of any prior marriages by death, a judgment of dissolution (divorce) or annulment.

 - Where there is a valid marriage, termination of marital status is obtained through a dissolution or divorce lawsuit, which results in a judgment that returns both the man and the woman to the status of an unmarried (single) persons.